roboshoes/grunt-shared-config/README.md

 #### src
 Type: `String` or `Array`

 Contains a single config file (JSON) or an array of files.
+The config file may contains nested values.

 #### dest